chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-10-29-how-to-add-a-custom-open-graph-image-tag-to-a-tumblr-blog.md

 <!--more-->

-{% include picture.html width="548" height="288" img="tumblr/Tumblr-Facebook-OpenGraph-Tags-Block" ext="png" alt="Example Facebook Open Graph tags auto-generated in the Tumblr blog" caption="Sample of Facebook Open Graph tags auto-generated in the Tumblr blog" class="text-center" %}
+{% include picture.html width="548" height="288" img="tumblr/Tumblr-Facebook-OpenGraph-Tags-Block.png" alt="Example Facebook Open Graph tags auto-generated in the Tumblr blog" caption="Sample of Facebook Open Graph tags auto-generated in the Tumblr blog" class="text-center" %}

 You may want to fix the tags, so you explicitly define your own in your Custom Theme.
 Tumblr will stop auto-generate the entire markup, once you add an Open Graph meta tags.
 Therefore, you need to reengineer those by your own codes.
 Here is an example found on GitHub gists: